Meroniums in Spin-Orbit Coupled Bose Gases

 In the following discussions we will only consider the case of $n=0$.
+The states of $n\neq0$ are usually with higher energy.
+Please refer to the appendix A for the detailed energy functional of $n\neq0$ case.
+Since our primary goal is to demonstrate the existence of the novel topological states, restricting to the lowest-energy sector is sufficient.
 Using the wave function of Eq.(\ref{eq:wf}) the mean-field energy functional of $n=0$ state can be calculated as the following

 where $N$ is the particle number of the bosons.
-It's worth to notice that there is a term of $-k k_0f(r)g(r)$, the negative sign of which indicates that a finite $k$ will probably help to lower the energy.
+It's worth to notice that there is a term of $-k k_0f(r)g(r)$, the negative sign of which indicates that a finite $k$ will probably help to lower the energy, hence, it's reasonable to have a radial wave factor $e^{ikr}$ in the wave function Eq. \ref{eq:wf}.
 Since the system is in a harmonic trap, we will use the trap units in this work, that is, we take $\omega$ (here we already take $\hbar=1$) as the energy scale and $a_{\perp}=\sqrt{\frac{1}{m\omega}}$ as the length scale.
-Then, the SO coupling strength $k_0$ and parameter $k$ are both in units of $1/a_{\perp}$, and the interaction strength $g$ and $g^\prime$ are in units of $\omega$.
+Then, the SO coupling strength $k_0$ and parameter $k$ are both in units of $1/a_{\perp}$, and the interaction strength $g$ and $g^\prime$ are in units of $\omega a_{\perp}^2/N$.